ig33kmor3/aws-eks-workshop/3-containerize-web-application/README.md

 # Containerize Tomcat Web Application - Lab 3

 This lab securely containerizes a Java Spring Boot MVC application with Tomcat Servlet for deployment into the cluster.
-Push containerized application to AWS Elastic Container Registry (ECR).
+Then, pushes containerized application to AWS Elastic Container Registry (ECR).

 ## Preparation